aleesgoraya/Projectchess/README.md

 I, Michael Wong, worked on the Chess class as well as the Chessboard class and wrote the Installation section of the README.md file.
 I also assisted my members with planning.

+Spyridon Balageorge:

+Within this chess game, my focus was on the chess pieces.
+I contributed various methods that allowed us to see if the chess pieces were being moved to a valid location.
+To do this I created two methods.
+The first method is specific to each piece and ensures it is moving as expected.
+The second method ensures the piece does not hit any other pieces and remains within the board.
+In addition to this, I also created the base for the GUI.
+This included the game window, importing images for chess pieces, creating the board layout, and creating random colours for the tiles.
+Finally, in this README, I was responsible for explaining to users how to extend our game, as well as my contribution to the project.

 ## License Information
 GNU GENERAL PUBLIC LICENSE
       Version 3, 29 June 2007